 by Erin Marissa Russell

-Honey locust trees and black locust trees have similar names and share some of their characteristics, but as separate species, these two tree varieties also have plenty of traits that aren’t in common between them.
-We’ll teach you how to tell the difference between a honey locust tree and a black locust tree and also review some of their similarities and differences.
+Honey locust trees and black locust trees have similar names and share some of the same characteristics, but as separate locust species.
+These two tree varieties also have plenty of traits that aren’t in common between them.
+We’ll teach you how to tell the difference between these popular types of locust trees and also review some of their similarities and differences.
 Keep on reading to learn how to identify black locust and honey locust trees.

 How Do I Tell Honey Locust From Black Locust Trees?